LizzyonGit/sotis-lifecoach/README.md

 - TinyPNG for compressing image size
 - Paint for resizing and cropping images
 - Responsinator.com for checking responsiveness
+- Canva.com for logo
+- Lunapic for transparent background and coloring
+- Favicon.io for creating favicon icons and html code
+- https://realfavicongenerator.net/ for checking the favicon
+- https://autoprefixer.github.io/ for running through style.css

 ## Deployment